 Our expert knowledge and understanding of this complicated area of law allows us to effectively fight manslaughter charges and obtain the best results for our clients, time and time again.

 Your freedom is your most valuable asset, so don’t leave it in the hands of inexperienced junior lawyers.
-Call the manslaughter experts today on (02) 9261 8881 and book your FREE first conference to discuss how we can help you win your case.
+Call the homicide defence experts today on (02) 9261 8881.

 Section 24 of the Crimes Act 1900 deals with the punishment for manslaughter, and reads as follows: